TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 - Highly customizable!
 Nearly everything can be configured.
 - Modded event support when said mods installed.
 - Supports custom events that can be created as json files
-- Supports external event injection (COMING SOON)
+- (Planned) Supports external event injection and features

 ## Mod Compatibility and Recommended Mods
 <details>